 Closing his eyes, he could recall the exact moment he first laid eyes on Aasia Sami.

 It was an ordinary day during his first year at university.
 As always, Waseem was with his group of friends, hanging out at the campus coffee shop, a shop that felt more like home considering the amount of time he spent there.
-To Waseem, university was a place to relax, a time to chill and he by no means took any of it seriously.
+To Waseem, his university was a place to relax, a time to chill and he by no means took any of it seriously.
 That all changed when he met Aasia.

 The first time he saw her was when she walked into the coffee shop.
 She was impossible to ignore with her retro backpack and peculiar taste in fashion.
 But Waseem didn’t care.
 Watching this abnormally tall girl, dressed in clothes that looked like they were from a different era, walk across the cafe, he couldn’t look away.
 He didn’t look away.
 Not when she ordered a muffin and a coffee.
 Not when she left the cafe and went outside.

 Excusing himself from his group of friends, Waseem followed Aasia till he found her sitting on a bench all by herself.
 For a moment, he merely observed her.
-She was deep in thought, a sad expression etched onto her face.
+She was deep in thought, a sad expression etched on her face.
 He didn’t want to disturb her but he had the overwhelming urge to speak to her, to find out who she was.
 Slowly, with his hands tucked firmly into his jean pockets, he approached her.

 “Hi.”
 He said awkwardly.